Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: PRI (Pruning-Refinement-Identification)

 Hence, unlike unconstrained MDPs where Q-learning converges to the optimal policy, finding a model-free algorithm that converges to the optimal policy or a near-optimal policy in CMDPs is highly nontrivial and remains to be an open problem.
 Lemma \ref{le:spar} (limited stochasticity), however, suggests that when the number of constraints, $N,$ is relatively small, solving an unknown CMDP may not differ significantly from solving an unknown MDP.
 This is because the majority of the decisions, specifically $HS-N$ out of the $HS$ decisions, are greedy and can be learned using traditional algorithms like Q-learning if we can first identify where the stochastic decisions need to be taken.
 Lemma \ref{lem:decom} further suggests that an optimal policy can be decomposed into $M$ greedy policies if all decision types are correctly identified, so we may recover an optimal or a near-optimal policy by evaluating the $M$ greedy policies.

-We will first consider the case where {\em the LP has a unique optimal solution}.
 Leveraging these two observations from Lemma \ref{le:spar} and \ref{lem:decom}, we propose a novel three-phase algorithm (Algorithm \ref{alg1}), including policy pruning, policy refinement, and policy identification, called PRI.

-The algorithm is presented in Algorithm \ref{alg1}, which includes $\sqrt{K}+2K$ episodes, $\sqrt{K}$ episodes for pruning, $K$ episodes for refinement and $K$ episodes for identification.
-In the first phase (policy pruning), we run Triple-Q for $\sqrt{K}$ episodes, we denote $\{\pi_{k,h}\}_{h=1}^{H}$ as the policy used by Triple-Q in the $k$th episode, and it is a greedy policy.
+Policy Pruning includes no more than $8HSAK^{0.25}\log K$ episodes, while Policy Refinement and Policy Identification run $K$ episodes separately.
+The algorithm is used to solve a CMDP with tightened constraints $\tilde{\rho}^{(n}=\rho^{(n)} + \epsilon_\rho,$ where $\epsilon_\rho=\frac{\log^2 K}{\sqrt{K}},$ which allows us to reduce the constraint violation to zero while maintaining the regret at the same order.

+Denote $\tilde{\cal D}_{h,x}$ as the set of actions for state $x$ and step $h.$ The key idea of Policy Pruning (Algorithm \ref{alg:mul}) is to evaluate each remaining action in of $\tilde{\cal D}_{h',x'}$.
+The algorithm first decides whether $a'\in \tilde{\cal D}_{h',x'}$ can be removed while retaining at least one optimal policy for the tightened CMDP, i.e., with the following action space:

+This is done by running Triple-Q with the above action space for $K^{0.25}$ episodes and comparing the average total reward with that obtained by running Triple-Q with the original action space for $K^{0.25}$ episodes.\footnote{A brief review can be found in the Appendix \ref{sec:ap-qqq}.
+We remark that PRI can be viewed as a ``meta-algorithm'' that builds on any model-free CMDP algorithm with sublinear regret and constraint violation.} If the difference is small and the tightened constraints are not violated, then with probability $1 - {\cal O}(K^{-0.02})$, at least one of the optimal policies is retained so we can remove action $a'$ from $\tilde{\cal D}_{h',x'}.$ To improve the probability, the algorithm repeats the comparison for $4\log K$ times and uses the majority rule to decide whether to remove $a'$.
+In that case, with probability $1 - {\cal O}(K^{-\frac{9}{8}})$, the decision is made correctly.

+If $a'$ is not removed, then any optimal policy in $\otimes_{(h,x)}\tilde{\cal D}_{h,x}$ has to use action $a'$ in state $x'$ at step $h'$.
+Policy Pruning next determines whether using $a'$ alone is sufficient, i.e., whether an optimal policy is retained in the following action space

+This is again done by running Triple-Q with the above action space for $K^{0.25}$ episodes and comparing the average total reward with that under Triple-Q with the original action space.
+If the difference is small and the tightened constraints are not violated, then with a high probability, one of the optimal policies takes a greedy decision at $(h',x')$ with action $a'.$ The algorithm repeats $4\log K$ comparisons and uses the majority rule to make the final decision on $a'.$ If using $a'$ alone is not sufficient, the algorithm keeps $a'$ in $\tilde{\cal D}_{h',x'}$ and moves to a different action in $\tilde{\cal D}_{h',x'}.$ Note that we use Triple-Q for ${\cal O}(K^{0.25}\log K)$ episodes for each action instead of $K$ episodes because it is easier to learn whether an optimal policy still exists than learning the actual optimal policy.

+After the first phase, PRI obtains $M$ greedy policies from the remaining actions.
+In the second phase, PRI learns the weights $\{\alpha_m\}$ so that a mixed policy that chooses policy $\pi^m$ with probability $\alpha_m$ is statistically identical to the optimal policy for the tightened CMDP.
+This is achieved by learning the reward and utility value functions of the greedy policies and then solving an approximated version of the CMDP (Decomposition-Opt \eqref{decomp-opt}).

-At each round of the second phase (policy refinement), the following optimization is solved.
+At each round of the second phase (policy refinement), the following optimization with $M$ optimization variables is solved.